 "Valentine's" flyers promoting the Ku Klux Klan distributed in Grand Junction

+Courtesy of Dick LewisOne of the KKK flyers left on someone's driveway in the Redlands, an area west of Grand Junction.
 "Valentine's" flyers promoting the Ku Klux Klan were left on driveways or placed in mailboxes around Grand Junction, spurring some residents to turn them into the Mesa County Sheriff's Office.
-The flyers urge people to "love your own race" while condemning homosexuality and "race mixing."

 Add your comments below